kisutsajack-ai/retail-profitability-discount-analysis-powerbi/README.md

 ![Dashboard Overview](dashboard-overview.png)

 ## 📌 Project Overview
-This project analyzes retail sales performance using the Global Superstore dataset, with a focus on understanding how discount strategies impact profitability across markets, categories, and sub-categories.
+This project analyzes retail sales performance using the Global Superstore dataset, with a focus on understanding how discount strategies impact profitability across markets, categories and sub-categories.

 ## 🎯 Business Problem
 Retail leadership needed to determine whether aggressive discounting was driving sustainable revenue growth or eroding profit margins.